syncfusion-content/winui-docs/winui/Kanban/getting-started.md

 ## Localization

-The WinUI Kanban control allows localization of all the static default strings, enabling you to translate them into any supported language.
+The WinUI Kanban allows localization of all the static default strings, enabling you to translate them into any supported language.
 For detailed steps on how to localize the default strings, refer to the following link: [Localization in WinUI controls](https://help.syncfusion.com/winui/common/localization).

 ## Right to Left (RTL)